mnot/I-D/bcp56bis/draft.md

 HTTP {{!RFC7230}} is often used as a substrate for other application protocols.
 This is done for a variety of reasons:

-* familiarity by implementers, specifiers, administrators, developers and users;
+* familiarity by implementers, specifiers, administrators, developers and users,
-* availability of a variety of client, server and proxy implementations;
+* availability of a variety of client, server and proxy implementations,
-* ease of use;
+* ease of use,
-* ubiquity of Web browsers;
+* ubiquity of Web browsers,
-* reuse of existing mechanisms like authentication and encryption;
+* reuse of existing mechanisms like authentication and encryption,
 * presence of HTTP servers and clients in target deployments, and
 * its ability to traverse firewalls.